mateusadada/dad2-udesc/README.md

 This repository contains the solved exercises from Data Structure 2 course in the fourth semester.

 The exercises performed varied in complexity and involved different encryption and search algorithms.
-These exercises were crucial in understanding the structure of the Python programming language, as well as exploring new ways of thinking
+These exercises were crucial in understanding the structure of the Python programming language, as well as exploring new ways of thinking.

 ## 📚 Features